tahnau/immich-smart-albums/README.md

 - Combine multiple filters with inclusion/exclusion logic
 - Find photos with specific combinations of people
 - Combine person recognition with object detection (e.g., people with cars)

+## Real-World Use Case
+Originally created for a family setup with separate Immich accounts:

+Automatically collects photos of specific people from both accounts into a shared family album Creates a "safe for relatives" version by filtering out potential NSFW content Works alongside manual additions to the shared albums

+This approach combines the advantages of separate accounts with the convenience of centralized collections.

 ## Requirements